Weaning (Parent-Led)

 Choosing parent-led weaning

 Parent-led weaning often begins with introducing pureed foods to your baby and feeding them with a spoon.
-We know that a baby's jaw and oral cavity continues to grow and develop best when they are fed foods that they gnaw and chew, working their jaw muscles which can encourage teeth to erupt properly aligned.
-A diet of only soft foods and purees are associated with more narrow dental arches as well as more cavities and gum disease later in life.(2)
+We know that a baby's jaw and oral cavity continue to grow and develop best when provided foods they gnaw and chew, working their jaw muscles to encourage teeth to erupt properly aligned.
+A diet of only soft foods and purees is associated with more narrow dental arches as well as more cavities and gum disease later in life.
+(2)

 I’m ready to fully wean, what now?

 After your baby turns one year old and you are ready to end your nursing journey, you want to make sure that your baby is taking a variety of foods that will meet their nutritional and energy needs.
-Between 11-16 months of age, babies are likely still taking 14-19 ounces of breastmilk in a 24 hour period which s between 30%-50% of their total energy intake.(3) As you wean your baby from nursing, these caloric and nutritional requirements need to be made up for with foods and beverages including water.
-Babies often love smoothies and you can pack a lot of nutrition into their smoothies.
-Don’t forget to make extra for you!
-Because cow’s milk is a common allergen, you can opt for nut or seed milks as an alternative.
-Avoid sugary drinks, even 100% fruit juice has a lot of sugar in it.
+Between 11-16 months of age, babies are likely still taking 14-19 ounces of breastmilk in 24 hours, which s between 30%-50% of their total energy intake.
+(3) As you wean your baby from nursing, these caloric and nutritional requirements must be met with foods and beverages, including water.
+Babies often love smoothies, and you can pack a lot of nutrition into their smoothies.
+Don’t forget to make extra for yourself!
+Because cow’s milk is a common allergen, you can opt for nut or seed milk as an alternative.
+Avoid sugary drinks.
+Even 100% fruit juice has a lot of sugar in it.

 Practical weaning tips

-• Take it slow, don’t go too fast - your body will thank you for taking time to wean slowly.
+• Take it slow; don’t go too fast - your body will thank you for taking time to wean slowly.
 Going too fast can result in plugged ducts or mastitis.
-To help avoid those often painful conditions, take Lacta-Biotic which helps support breast health and can relieve pain from a plugged duct or mastitis.
+To help avoid those often painful conditions, take Lacta-Biotic, which helps support breast health and can relieve pain from a plugged duct or mastitis.

 • Be flexible - just like us, your baby has days that they will be fine with you distracting them or not nursing for a session and other days that they just need that extra cuddle.
-Each day will look a little different, but you can see your weaning progress when you look at several days at a time or week by week rather than focussing on each time you nurse.
+Each day will look a little different, but you can see your weaning progress when you look at several days at a time or week by week rather than focus on each time you nurse.

 • Offer snacks and beverages - small meals and snacks can help make sure your baby is getting the energy and nutrition they need to keep them healthy and satisfied.